An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Basic Idea

 \section{Basic Idea}

 The basic strategy this work has taken is to reduce the effective size of a matrix at each step by looking for a size reduction process, leaving one bit completely excluded from subsequent steps.
-The size reduction idea can then naturally be resulted in an algorithm for permutation circuit synthesis under a certain assumption.
-The assumption will be lifted in Section\;\ref{sec:4} leading to an algorithm that works for any permutation.
+The size reduction idea naturally results in an algorithm for permutation circuit synthesis under an assumption.
+The assumption will be lifted in Section\;\ref{sec:4} , leading to an algorithm that works for any permutation.